|AT A GLANCE||PRICING||HEADLINE|

 A queen size mattress from Leesa, for example, will retail for about $1,000, but as of this post it has a discount code that will drop the price by over $100.
-So ultimately, Leesa will likely cost you less than Yogabed, which runs around $1,150 for a queen at the moment.
+Yogabed is somewhere in that stratosphere as well, but their prices do bounce around frequently.

-We think the best time to purchase a mattress is around holidays, because most bed-in-a-box mattress brands will offer the most attractive promotions around those times.
-Also be sure to check the table at the top of this post for information on current pricing when you’re ready to buy because the numbers do fluctuate.
+As a heads up, the best time to purchase a mattress is around holidays, because most bed-in-a-box mattress brands will offer the most attractive promotions around those times.
+You can check our Mattress Deals & Coupons page to see if we’ve found any deals on Yogabed or Leesa right now.

 Leesa is also made entirely out of foam, but it’s constructed a little differently than Yogabed.
 Starting from the base, you have a 6” layer of polyurethane foam, which is more mattress jargon for “neutral foam.”
 Next is a 2” transition layer of memory foam, then the top slab of the mattress is a proprietary foam Leesa dubbed “LSA200.”
 It’s another proprietary foam that balances out the memory foam layer underneath.